History of Christianity in the United States: Tolerance in Rhode Island, Delaware, and Pennsylvania

 Roger Williams, who preached religious tolerance, separation of church and state, and a complete break with the Church of England, was banished from the Massachusetts Bay Colony and founded Rhode Island Colony, which became a haven for other religious refugees from the Puritan community.
 Some migrants who came to Colonial America were in search of the freedom to practice forms of Christianity which were prohibited and persecuted in Europe.
 Since there was no state religion, in fact there was not yet a state, and since Protestantism had no central authority, religious practice in the colonies became diverse.

 Delaware was originally settled by Lutherans of New Sweden.
 When the Dutch of New Netherland conquered the colony, the Swedes and Finns were allowed to retain their religious institutions.
 Similarly, when the English subsequently took over the Dutch colonial holdings, the religious autonomy of the Dutch, Swedes, and Finns persisted, creating a culture of increased religious tolerance.

 The Religious Society of Friends formed in England in 1652 around leader George Fox.
 Quakers were severely persecuted in England for daring to deviate so far from Anglicanism.
-This reign of terror impelled Friends to seek refuge in New Jersey in the 1670s, formally part of New Netherland, where they soon became well entrenched.
+This reign of terror impelled Friends to seek refuge in New Jersey in the 1670s, formally part of New Netherland, where they became well entrenched.
 In 1681, when Quaker leader William Penn parlayed a debt owed by Charles II to his father into a charter for the Province of Pennsylvania, many more Quakers were prepared to grasp the opportunity to live in a land where they might worship freely.
 By 1685, as many as 8,000 Quakers had come to Pennsylvania and Delaware.
 Although the Quakers may have resembled the Puritans in some religious beliefs and practices, they differed with them over the necessity of compelling religious uniformity in society.

 Pennsylvania Germans are inaccurately known as Pennsylvania Dutch from a misunderstanding of "Pennsylvania Deutsch", the group's German language name.
 The first group of Germans to settle in Pennsylvania arrived in Philadelphia in 1683 from Krefeld, Germany, and included Mennonites and possibly some Dutch Quakers.

 The efforts of the founding fathers to find a proper role for their support of religion—and the degree to which religion can be supported by public officials without being inconsistent with the revolutionary imperative of freedom of religion for all citizens—is a question that is still debated in the country today.